OpenElements/open-elements-website/content/posts/2023-05-09-java-module-system.md

 title: "Java's Module System: Help, My Dependencies Are Not Java Modules!"
 date: 2023-05-09
 author: hendrik
 excerpt: "With Java, you can now modularize applications quite well, but you also have to consider dependencies.
-When these are not Java modules, it gets interesting."
+When these are not Java modules, it gets interesting.
+In this post you can learn more about the Java module system and how it can be used in your projects."
 categories: [Java]
 origin: https://www.heise.de/blog/Javas-Modulsystem-Hilfe-meine-Abhaengigkeiten-sind-keine-Java-Module-7536607.html
 preview_image: "/posts/2023-05-09-java-module-system/preview.jpg"
 ---

-In a [previous post](https://www.heise.de/blog/Softwareentwicklung-Minimale-Unterstuetzung-fuer-das-Java-Modulsystem-7434695.html), I wrote about minimal support for the Java Module System (Java Platform Module System, JPMS) and how you can help achieve it.
+In a [previous post](https://open-elements.com/posts/2024/01/11/software-development-minimal-support-for-the-java-module-system/), I wrote about minimal support for the Java Module System (Java Platform Module System, JPMS) and how you can help achieve it.
 However, it can always happen that libraries do not support the Java module system, and it is also not foreseeable that they will be available as "automatic modules" in the future.

 If you want to migrate your own code to JPMS and depend on such libraries, you sometimes have to resort to tricks.